marcusdambrosio/social-media-scraper/README.md

 \twitter\main --> main file to pull tweets, later found out that this is useless because limiter is so low<br>
 \twitter\celebrity_tweets --> visualization for celeb tweets effects on price and volume movement

-Hope you enjoy the project,

-Marcus, James, Kelsey, and Devin